Bimanual Robot Manipulation via Multi-Agent In-Context Learning: Ablation Studies

 \subsection{Including Rotations in Observations}

-As described in Sec.~3.1 of the main paper, our default observation representation consists of discretized 3D object centroids only.
+As described in \Cref{sec:formulation}, our default observation representation consists of discretized 3D object centroids only.
 We evaluate an alternative that additionally includes Euler-angle rotations for each object, moving the per-object observation from $\mathbb{Z}^{3}$ to $\mathbb{Z}^{6}$.

 \Cref{tab:ablation_rotations} shows that adding rotations reduces the average success rate from $70.5\%$ to $65.2\%$ ($-5.3$ pp).
-The degradation is severe on Handover ($94.3 \to 77$), Straighten Rope ($34.3 \to 19$), Item Drawer ($46.7 \to 32$), Tray Oven ($36 \to 22$), Lift Ball ($83.7 \to 73$), and Lift Tray ($83 \to 76$).
-Only Pick Plate ($65.3 \to 72$) and Pick Laptop ($29 \to 32$) improve.
+The degradation is severe on Handover ($94.3 \to 77.0$), Straighten Rope ($34.3 \to 19.0$), Item Drawer ($46.7 \to 32.0$), Tray Oven ($36.0 \to 22.0$), Lift Ball ($83.7 \to 73.0$), and Lift Tray ($83.0 \to 76.0$).
+Only Pick Plate ($65.3 \to 72.0$) and Pick Laptop ($29.0 \to 32.0$) improve.

 Rotations are obtained by fitting an Open3D Oriented Bounding Box (OBB) to the merged multi-view point cloud of each object, converting the OBB rotation matrix to xyz Euler angles, and discretizing at $5^{\circ}$ resolution into integers in $[0, 71]$.
 Each object observation thus doubles its dimensionality.
 Also here, we identify three factors behind the degradation: